Philips, Accenture test brain-controlled system for ALS patients

 It marks the latest in a string of partnerships between information technology and medical firms to develop products for people with chronic conditions.
 In July, Google struck a deal with Swiss drug maker Novartis to develop a smart contact lens that can monitor blood-sugar levels, which would particularly be useful to diabetics.

-Accenture and Philips stress their app is a "proof of concept" but said they have tested it with patients.
-They are open to conversations with other consumer technology providers, like Apple and Google, and are seeking partnerships with caregiver associations.
+Accenture and Philips stress their app is a "proof of concept" but they said they have tested it with patients.
+They remain open to conversations with other consumer technology providers, like Apple and Google, and are seeking partnerships with caregiver associations.

 "We are looking for our next set of partners," Thibaut Sevestre, who heads innovation for Philips' IT architecture and platforms, said in an interview with Reuters.

-The project kicked off in May after several Accenture employees pitched the idea.
-A key employee died in the downing of a Malaysia Airlines plane over eastern Ukraine in July.
+The project kicked off in May after several Accenture employees pitched the idea, but its announcement was delayed several weeks.
+A key employee was among those who died in the downing of a Malaysia Airlines plane over eastern Ukraine in July.

 Throughout the summer, Accenture conducted interviews and tests with ALS patients at its research lab in San Jose, California.
 Some 400,000 people suffer from the disease, but Accenture’s chief technology officer, Paul Daugherty, said the goal is to adapt the application to a broad spectrum of patients.